 A letter has been sent to President George W. Bush by ten Protestant teachers of ethics asking him to "respect the integrity of all houses of worship."
-Commenting on the letter is Catholic League president William Donohue:
+We investigated who they are and then informed the press with the following news release: